dotmpe/node-sitefile/ReadMe.rst

         First look at Loopback framework in `x-loopback`.
         Keep focus for Sitefile dev. on client/middleware.

-    client
-      - Added Bower.
-Experimenting with polymer.
-      - Want to get core-scaffold running.
-Need to look at router maybe.
-        See examples_ and `Polymer Getting started <doc/polymer>`_.
-      - `Testing prism.js </src/example/polymer-custom>`_  but does not seem to be working correctly.

     Command Line
       f_sitebuild
         - Compiling a sitefile to a distributable package.